Lmannumb/startup/README.md

 > [!NOTE]
 >  Fill in this sections as the submission artifact for this deliverable.
 You can refer to this [example](https://github.com/webprogramming260/startup-example/blob/main/README.md) for inspiration.

-- [ ] Proper use of Markdown in README.md
+- [x] Proper use of Markdown in README.md
-- [ ] A concise and compelling elevator pitch in your README.md
+- [x] A concise and compelling elevator pitch in your README.md
-- [ ] Description of key features in your README.md
+- [x] Description of key features in your README.md
-- [ ] Description of how you will use each technology
+- [x] Description of how you will use each technology
-- [ ] One or more rough sketches of your application.
+- [x] One or more rough sketches of your application.
 Images must be embedded in your README.md.

 ### Elevator pitch

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+I am going to make an idle game where the user grows plants over time.
+They can then sell and by plants from others through an online auction.
+I'm hoping to make this auction similar to Facebook Marketplace, with chatting about the plant

 ### Design